erichutabarat/DorkLab/README.md

  Dork Lab is automated tools for grabbing website list from google search results.

 # How to use
-First install required modules/library
+Before using, install required modules/library

-python main.py
+> **pip install requirements.txt**

+then start using this tools

+> **python main.py**

 Input your keywords

 # How To Avoid Google ReCaptcha
-Sometimes you will headed to google recaptcha, you need solve it manually then Dork Lab will continue grab the results.
+Sometimes you will headed to google recaptcha, when stuck on google recaptcha this tools will pause process and wait until you solve it manually then **Dork Lab** will continue grab the results.